Building a care team when you have no idea where to start

 Who You Actually Need

 Your parent also probably needs a specialist or two, depending on the diagnosis.
 But a specialist isn't actually part of your team in the same way.
 A specialist is someone you see for one specific problem.
 They give you their expertise and then you leave.
-The person you need on your team is someone who's responsible for understanding how all the different treatments and conditions fit together.
-That's usually your primary doctor, but sometimes it needs to be another person, like a geriatrician who specializes in older adults with multiple conditions.
+The person you need on your team is someone responsible for understanding how all the different treatments and conditions fit together.
+That's usually your primary doctor, but sometimes it needs to be a geriatrician who specializes in older adults with multiple conditions.
+According to the Administration for Community Living, older adults with three or more chronic conditions account for the majority of Medicare spending, which means coordination between providers isn't a nice-to-have.
+It's a medical necessity.

 Beyond the doctors, you need a coordinating presence.
 This person knows what's happening.
 They understand the full picture.
 They know which doctor needs to talk to which other doctor.
 They remember that your parent couldn't tolerate that blood pressure medication back in 2018, so when a new doctor proposes something similar, someone is there to say wait.
 This person might be you, but if it is, you need help.
 The coordinating presence might be a nurse case manager through your parent's insurance.
 It might be a social worker at a hospital or clinic.
 It might be a family member who takes on this role deliberately.
 Without a coordinating presence, you get chaos where one doctor prescribes something that interacts badly with what another doctor prescribed, and nobody caught it.